 Live Action TV

-- In the Star Trek: The Next Generation episode "11001001", the Bynars, a cybernetic and mildly hive-minded Federation species whose "hat" is binary thinking, seize control of the Enterprise in order to save their planetary database, tricking most of the crew into evacuating the ship and then trapping Picard and Riker in the holodeck.
+In the Star Trek: The Next Generation episode "11001001", the Bynars, a cybernetic and mildly hive-minded Federation species whose "hat" is binary thinking, seize control of the Enterprise in order to save their planetary database, tricking most of the crew into evacuating the ship and then trapping Picard and Riker in the holodeck.
 When Picard learns about their predicament and asks why they didn't just ask for help, they explain "you might have said no".
 Riker observes that, as the Bynars only think in all-or-nothing absolutes, the mere possibility of being turned down seemed as bad as a certainty to them. note As for why they didn't think to try asking first, and then steal the ship if told no...
 Error in Fridge Logic subroutine!
 Does Not Compute!

 Charlie: You wanted that clown to be nice to his mother.
 Did you ever think to tell him, 'Hey, clown!
 Be nice to your mother!!'
 No, we have to throw a party for our crazy-ass mother!

-- In Monk Its taken to a whole new level.
-In the final episode while dying from an unknown poison Monk finally opens his wife Trudy's final Christmas present.
-Some thing she gave him just before her died twelve years prior.
+Monk takes this trope to a whole new level.
+In the final episode, while dying from an unknown poison, Monk finally opens his wife Trudy's final Christmas present, which she had given him just before she died twelve years prior.
 It turns out to be an "If I Do Not Return" video made by Trudy, and it contains all the information Monk ever needed to find her killer.
-Not only could the plot of the final episode have been solved/prevented four years before the series began had Monk solved Trudy's murder almost immediately he might never have had his breakdown and been kicked off the force.
+Not only could the plot of the final episode have been prevented four years before the series began, had Monk solved Trudy's murder almost immediately, he might never have had his breakdown and been kicked off the force.

 Jack: Maybe I shouldn't have stolen from the Giant.